douglett/interbasic/readme.md

 TODO:
 -----
+- else / else-if
+- break while
+- while loops
 - function calls in expressions
+	- actually, this will break the call stack so can't do this now

+DONE:
+-----
 - array subscripts in expressions
 - object properties in expressions

-DONE:
------
 - first item